 From the theater, we walked up to the second floor on the slanted cement pathways that resembled what you would find in a baseball stadium (the creator was William Wrigley Jr. from Wrigley Feild).

 The next stop was a visit to the famous ballroom, and it was just as impressive as you would imagine.

-The 20,000-foot circular ballroom is gigantic (world’s largest circular ballroom), and I have to imagine the parties in here are pretty special.
+The 20,000 foot circular ballroom is gigantic (it is the world’s largest circular ballroom), and I have to imagine the parties in here are pretty special.

-The ceiling and chandelier are also impressive with an art deco design that I spent a lot of time admiring.
+The ceiling and chandelier are also impressive with an art deco style that I spent a lot of time admiring.

 It was a fantastic last stop as the views were awe-inspiring and were worth the price of admission for me.
-The tour guide gave us ample time to take photos out here before we starting walking back down to the lobby.
+The tour guide gave us a lot of time to take photos out here before we starting walking back down to the lobby.